 Most of us can’t buy a fresh turkey breast and especially half of a breast.
-Most supermarket turkey breasts are solid frozen and injected with a brine solution and flavor enhancers.
+Most supermarkets sell turkey breasts solid frozen.
+Besides, producers inject turkeys with a brine solution and flavor enhancers.
 This presents a couple of issues:

 - Storage of the massive throne turkey can be problematic.
 Do you really have all this available space in the freezer?
 I know I don’t.

-- Thawing the entire turkey takes a lot of time and you need to do it ride to avoid bacteria built up, accumulation of histamine on the meat can be dangerous?
-And how about the lack of freshness
+- Thawing the entire turkey takes a lot of time.
+And you need to do it right to avoid bacteria built up.
+Did you know that accumulation of histamine on the meat can be dangerous?
+And how about the lack of freshness?

-Instead you can opt to buy either whole boneless turkey breast or butterflied turkey breast.
-I hope you can find the one with skin-on like I did in this how to roast a turkey breast in this recipe post.
+Instead, you can opt to buy either whole boneless turkey breast or butterflied turkey breast.
+I hope you can find the one with skin-on like I did.
+You will see how to roast a turkey breast in this recipe post.

-But we all overeat turkey and want leftovers.
+But on the other hand, we all overeat turkey and want leftovers.
 If that’s the case and if you are like me, you will only it a bit of turkey meat.
-For example, I eat just enough turkey to leave room for other delicious thanksgiving foods, then you can easily stretch a 3 pound boneless turkey breast to about 8 to 10 servings.
+For example, I eat just enough turkey to leave room for other delicious thanksgiving foods.
+Then you can easily stretch a 3 pound boneless turkey breast to about 8 to 10 servings.
+Perfect!

 If your boneless turkey breast came frozen, place unopened breast in cold tap water for 1 to 3 hours.
-Change water every 30 minutes to keep the turkey breast in the safety zone which is less than 40 degrees.
+Change water every 30 minutes to keep the turkey breast in the safe temperature of less than 40 degrees.

-NEVER EVER thaw the turkey breast or any other meat at room temperature.
+I never thaw the turkey breast at room temperature.
 It is not safe at all because it will lead to accumulation of histamine and bacteria.
 We don’t want that.